- What We Do

 - Contact Us

 Apostleship of the Sea cruise chaplains provide cruise companies with a spiritual and pastoral service for both passengers and crew.
-This ministry varies according to the particular ship and the needs of those on board.

 Who we work with